Coalition of the Gulf War: Egypt

 Egypt contributed around 40,000 soldiers and 400 tanks.
 Their commander was Salah Mohammed Atia Halabi.

 France

 The French contingent consisted of around 20,000 personnel led by Lieutenant General Michel Roquejeoffre, and their activities were codenamed Opération Daguet.
 France also contributed 14 ships, more than 75 aircraft, and 350 tanks.

 Germany

 Germany sent one fighter squadron to Turkey to show solidarity with operations in Kuwait and make its presence felt on NATO's southern flank.
 Restrictions on the use of NATO airbases in Germany were removed so they could be used for logistics.
-Germany also provided $6 billion in cash and materiel to aid the coalition.
+Germany also provided $6 billion in cash and material to aid the coalition.

 Greece

 Greek forces included Hellenic Air Force pilots and ground support staff and the frigate Limnos in the Red Sea.
 The Greek Merchant Marine Service aided the Coalition in the movement of fuel and equipment with their large fleet, and most Greek airfields were made available for US and allied use.